OmarJuice/TicTacToe/README.md

-#TicTacToe
+# TicTacToe

-Basic Tic Tac Toe with vanilla JS, HTML5, and CSS3.
+Basic Tic Tac Toe with JavaScript, HTML5, and CSS3.